 Lewis wrote That Hideous Strength at the end of World War II.
 It’s an old book, yet its message may be more relevant today than it was when it was written:

 “Have you ever noticed,” said Dimble, “that the universe, and every little bit of the universe, is always hardening and narrowing and coming to a point? … If you dip into any college, or school, or parish, or family – anything you like – at a given point in its history, you always find that there was a time before that point when there was more elbow room and contrasts weren’t quite so sharp; and that there’s going to be a time after that point when there is even less room for indecision and choices are even more momentous.
 Good is always getting better and bad is always getting worse: the possibilities of even apparent neutrality are always diminishing.”

 Since the original Tower of Babel, our best and brightest minds have been seduced by a humanistic vision of self-improvement.
-(To see what this looks like in 2011, check out this cover story from a recent issue of TIME.)
+(Check out this recent story from Time magazine.)
 We have put our faith in technology and been rewarded with atom bombs.
 I have nothing against technology, but the materialist world-view is part and parcel of what Lewis would call “the wrong side.”
 Contrary to what we’ve been taught in schools, our planet doesn’t hang in empty space.
 As Lewis describes so vividly, we are in the middle of a cosmic battle between fallen angels and Deep Heaven.

 It is the nature of the story that Lewis must write about some very horrible things.
 But the most shocking aspect of evil in this book, is how ordinary and commonplace it appears from the outside.
 If you have read The Screwtape Letters, you will know that Lewis is adept at contriving evil schemes in the minds of administrators.
 In his preface to that book he wrote,